thindil/nimalyzer/README.md

 configuration files containing a set of rules, their parameters and options related to the program behavior.

-At this moment, the project is in **early alpha** stage, it doesn't offer too much, its configuration syntax can change and should have a nice amount of bugs.
+At this moment, the project is in **alpha** stage, still many rules of the program are missing, and should have a nice amount of bugs.

 If you read this file on GitHub: **please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the